Eschatologue/CM_wiki/docs/class/magus/arcanist.md

 ### Level 3: Advanced Armoury

-*Your Order has taught you to expand your Arcane Armoury to hold more than the armaments of war.*
+*"Your Order has taught you to expand your Arcane Armoury to hold more than the armaments of war."*{.quote}

 You can perform your Arcane Armoury ritual on potions, spell scrolls, staffs, wands, Tiny wondrous items, and other Tiny items, storing them in your Arcane Armoury.
 As normal, you can use a **:rsc-b: Bonus Action**{.rsc} to shunt or summon these items from your Arcane Armoury, but you must have a free hand to do so.